PAVAN-KUMAR-REDDY-BOGOLU/HouseHunt-Finding-Your-Perfect-Rental-Home/README.md

-# 🏠 HouseHunt: Your Smart Real Estate Companion
+# 🏠 HouseHunt: Finding Your Perfect Rental Home

 > A full-stack MERN web application designed to simplify the way people search, rent, and list homes — tailored for buyers, sellers, renters, and real estate professionals.